somesh-coder-dev/somesh-coder-dev/README.md

 # 💙 About Me

-🎓 I'm a final-year **BCA (Bachelor of Computer Applications)** student with a strong passion for technology, coding, and building real-world applications.
+🎓 I'm a **BCA (Bachelor of Computer Applications)** student with a strong passion for technology, coding, and building real-world applications.

 ### 💻 Currently Working On